 Gavin, Stacey and quite a few pastries

 I’m not gonna lie, as fans of the BBC series Gavin and Stacey we loved the Barry Island start, but the rolling greenery was the highlight of this route.
-At Porthkerry Country Park we visited the patisserie at Mrs Marco’s before crossing under the iconic railway viaduct.
-A blast around the airport perimeter led to Llantwit Major, (another quality cake stop), before enjoying the quiet lanes to St Donats.
-We revelled in feeling insignificant under the limestone cliffs and wave cut platforms of Monknash Beach, a wow moment of the Glamorgan Heritage Coast
+At Porthkerry Country Park we crossed under the iconic railway viaduct.
+A blast around the airport perimeter led to Llantwit Major, (and a quality cake stop), before enjoying the quiet lanes to St Donats.
+We revelled in feeling insignificant under the limestone cliffs and wave cut platforms of Monknash Beach, a wow moment of the Glamorgan Heritage Coast.
+We then enjoyed significant meals at the nearby Plough and Harrow.

 Distance: About 16 miles